How Much Is the Princess Diana Beanie Baby Worth?

 Don't believe the rumors about these little bears being worth gobs and gobs of money.

-We’re approaching what would have been the 60th birthday of Diana, Princess of Wales.
+We’re approaching what would have been the 61st birthday of Diana, Princess of Wales.
 She was born on July 1, 1961, and died tragically on August 31, 1997.
-As both anniversaries near, people everywhere are surely going to be memorializing, theorizing, and even showing off merch related to the People’s Princess.
+As both anniversaries neared last year, people everywhere were memorializing, theorizing and even showing off merch related to the People’s Princess.
 Even decades later, there’s still so much hype surrounding nearly every aspect of Princess Diana’s death and her life as a whole.
 Certain physical items represent a microcosm of the public’s obsession with her: everything from the Spencer tiara to a little purple stuffed bear.

 Beanie Babies are already notorious for going for immense sums of money.
 So what of the royal purple Princess the Bear, released shortly after her death?
 How much is the Princess Diana Beanie Baby worth?
 Plus, here are some things you didn’t know about the Princess Diana funeral.